Barbell Wrist Curl Version 2

 Frequently Asked Questions

-What muscles does the Wrist Curl work?
+What muscles does Barbell Wrist Curl Version 2 work?

 It mainly works the wrist flexors on the underside of the forearms.